 ASP applicants are not permitted to re-apply or re-submit an application to the ASP after the results of the ASP evaluation are complete.

-If a supported applicant applies for a new gTLD string (the name the applicant applies for) that is counter to public responsibility (see Section 5.2: Public Responsibility Due Diligence) they might be disqualified for support.
+If a supported applicant applies for a new gTLD string (the name the applicant applies for) that is counter to public responsibility (see Section 5.2: Public Responsibility Due Diligence) their support may be withdrawn.

-All gTLD applicants strings may be subject to the limited public interest assessment; for string confusion objection; community objection; or legal rights objection.
+All gTLD applicant strings may be subject to the limited public interest objection; string confusion objection; community objection; or legal rights objection.

 [Supported applicants’ that prevail at auction may be restricted from change of control, per IG 17.17]

+Conditions for changes to application…..

 Applicant Support Program Application Process